 The International College of Broadcasting was founded in 1968 and began as a trade and technical school offering short programs in basic radio and television.
-The Associate Degree program in Communications Arts in Television and Radio was instituted in 1985 to provide academic balance as well as advanced technical training.
+The Associate Degree program in Communications Arts in Television and Radio was instituted in 1985 and today has evolved to the Associate Degree Program of Applied Science in Multimedia Production and Broadcasting to provide academic balance as well as advanced technical training.
 The College underwent a change of ownership in 1988 and has remained under the same family ownership to the present day.
-The Video Production/Recording Audio Engineering Associate Degree program was implemented in 1995 to meet demands of these ever growing industries.
-Our objective is to provide outstanding and relevant, handson training to product knowledgeable and technically sound graduates.
+The Video Production/Recording Audio Engineering Associate Degree program was implemented in 1995 to meet demands of these ever-growing industries.
+Our objective is to provide outstanding and relevant, hands- on training to product knowledgeable and technically sound graduates.